 Privacy, Transparency & Digital Punishment

-I have written about digital punishment for my doctoral dissertation, Contexts, the Scholars Strategy Network, the ANNALS of American Political and Social Science, Law and Society Review, and the Minneapolis Star Tribune.
+I have written about digital punishment for my doctoral dissertation, Contexts, the Scholars Strategy Network, the ANNALS of American Political and Social Science, Law and Society Review, Punishment & Society, and the Minneapolis Star Tribune.
 This research has also been covered by the New York Times and The Marshall Project.

 Big Data & Criminal Record Accuracy